 For a full list of Arcane Signs and how to perform them, see Arcane Attainment.

-A Wizard’s own mental might is their greatest resource, and those with the enough control may Channel even without Arcane Signs or Incantation, gathering power through force of will alone by spending Restraint.
+A Wizard’s own mental might is their greatest resource, and those with the enough control may Channel even without Arcane Signs or Incantation, gathering power through force of will alone by spending Discipline.

 A Wizard may offer up mystical Catalysts, magical dusts that agitate magical forces and make channeling easier.
 The Wizard must toss a handful of this dust into the air before them to use the Catalyst.